Judge acquits Mississippi lawmaker accused of punching wife

 LUCEDALE, Miss.
 (AP) — A judge on Tuesday acquitted a Mississippi lawmaker of a domestic violence charge in which he was accused of punching his wife in the face because she didn't undress quickly enough when he wanted to have sex.

-George County Justice Court Judge Mike Bullock found McLeod not guilty of a misdemeanor domestic violence charge during a one-day bench trial after his wife testified on her husband's behalf.
+George County Justice Court Judge Mike Bullock found state Rep. Doug McLeod not guilty of a misdemeanor domestic violence charge during a one-day bench trial after McLeod's wife testified on her husband's behalf.

 The Sun Herald reports Michele McLeod testified that her husband drank less than two tumblers full of wine, mixing them with prescription-strength painkiller on May 18.
 Michele McLeod said Doug McLeod was "in a state of delirium" when one of his limbs, "probably his arm," hit her face.